 Munich – 2,5 – 3 Days

 Munich is probably one of the most interesting cities in Germany.
-It is lovely and a great base for many day trips.
+It is lovely and also a great base for many day trips.

 Getting around Munich is easy – many attractions are within walking distance, as they are located in the city center.
 But even day trips by train are super easy.
 There are so many stunning places around that you can just take day trips, but plan in at least one day for the city center.

 Munich is probably the most expensive city on this itinerary.
 You can at least save money on water, as there are water fountains to refill your water bottles here.
 Other than that, I’m afraid that I do not have any budget tips to share off the top of my head.
 If you are headed to Munich in winter, check out my detailed Munich winter guide.

 Places to Visit in Munich